itsjennaz/cs386-group1/deliverables/D4-Implementation.md

 This project has adopted the MIT Licences for its general use and flexibility.
 This allows us to use our code in a buisness capacity and for commercial purposes as we see fit.
 Other people may use our code as well, so long as they credit us as the original author; If others decide to use our code or software, we can not be held liable under the MIT license, which for our purposes, is a benefit.
 Right now, the MIT license will suit our needs appropiately, it is incredibly permissive but also supplies the perfect amount of protection.

 ## 7. Readme File
+Besides the Readme.md file, your repository should contain a CONTRIBUTING.md file, a LICENSE file, and a CODE_OF_CONDUCT.md file.
+Search online for some examples of these files.
 In this section of the deliverable, put links to these files on GitHub.

 -[Readme.md](https://github.com/colinvwood/AlertX/blob/main/README.md)